sciZer0/7/v/README.md

 * with 50,000 TPS
 * with a Decreasing-Supply Token
 * with the ideal Gini coefficient
-* with over 1 million users
+* with 1 million users
 <p>&nbsp</p>